Hiking at Raccoon Creek State Park

 3.5 miles, more difficult hiking

-This road serves as the gateway to most of the trails in the western section of the park.
-Several loop hikes of varying lengths can be created using Nichol Road and connecting trails.
-Snowmobiling is permitted seasonally with sufficient snow.
+This trail serves as the gateway to most of the trails in the western section of the park.
+From Doak Field to Pioneer Road, Nichol Road is considered a trail since it is rougher than the road sections.
+Several loops of varying lengths can be created using Nichol Road and connecting trails.

 1.1 miles, yellow blazes, easiest hiking